KevinMarquette/kevinmarquette.github.io/_posts/2017-06-02-Powershell-last-month.md

 I also put a lot of time into Powershell projects outside of my published community efforts.
 Some of these are hard to explain out of context.

-* More work on my universal JSON coalescing and templating engine
+* More work on our universal JSON coalescing and templating engine

 # Previous months